 - Best learning management system integrations

-What is LMS software?
+What is Learning Management System (LMS) software?

-Put simply, a learning management system allows you to effectively and efficiently create, roll out and manage learning and development at your organization.
+Put simply, a learning management system allows you to effectively and efficiently create, roll out, and manage learning and development at your organization.

 Benefits of LMS platforms